pytest-dev/pytest-random-order/README.rst

     $ pip install pytest-random-order

-From v1.0.0 onwards, this plugin no longer randomises tests by default.
+From v1.0.0 onwards, **this plugin no longer randomises tests by default**.
 To enable randomisation, you have to run pytest in one of the following ways:

 ::